 St. Kilian’s Cathedral (Würzburger Cathedral)

 Another remarkable church that you can find in Wurzburg is the city’s cathedral or sometimes called Saint Kilian’s Cathedral.
-It is the center of Catholicism in the city and the fourth largest Romanesque church in Germany.
+It is the center of Catholicism in the city and Germany’s fourth largest Romanesque church.

 The church was built during the mid-11th century, following a cross layout with a long nave, high choir, and wide transept.
 Its facade has two narrow towers that can be easily noticed from afar.